Our pillars

 Our approach

-The Board conducts a formal and rigorous annual evaluation of its own performance, and that of its Committees and Directors, so that no individual or group dominates decision-making.
+The Board conducts a formal and rigorous annual evaluation of its own performance, and that of its Committees and Directors, so that no individual or group dominates decision making.

-The Board is committed to medium and long-term value creation for stakeholders by ensuring efficient use of Group resources in day-to-day operations.
+The Board is committed to medium and long-term value creation for stakeholders by ensuring the efficient use of Group resources in day-to-day operations.
 Each Board member has experience and knowledge of the diamond industry to identify opportunities and enhance operational efficiencies.

 Our performance

-• Full compliance with the amendments and additions to the UK Corporate Governance Code.
+The Group fully complies with the amendments and additions to the UK Corporate Governance Code.

-• Board and Committee performance externally assessed.
+Board and Committee performance is externally assessed.

 We keep abreast of legal, regulatory and governance requirements and industry best practice to embed sound corporate governance principles in our business, creating sustainable value for our stakeholders.
 Our SEIAs are aligned with the IFC Performance Standards on Environmental and Social Sustainability, the Equator Principles and the FPIC guidelines.